doomkit/matrixmultiplication/README.md

 For multithread option I've created method strassenMultiplication( ) in class matrix.
 It devides given matricies into sub-matricies and each thread works with its own sub-matrix.

-**Important condition:**
+**Important conditions:**

-Matricies shoud be square with even dimensions (For example: 2x2, 4x4, 6x6...).
+* Matricies shoud be square with even dimensions (For example: 2x2, 4x4, 6x6...)
+* Matricies shoud have same dimensions
+* 2 or more concurrent threads have to be supported (otherwise you can run only singlethread multiplication)

 ## Comparison